sjsyrek/berlin-functional-programming-group/clojure-study-group/README.md

-# Clojure Study Group
+# Clojure Study Group [Work in progress]

 ## Introduction and goals

 The Clojure Study Group is a meetup series organized as part of the larger [Berlin Functional Programming Group](https://www.meetup.com/de-DE/Berlin-Functional-Programming-Group/) effort.
-Although its goal is to introduce the attendees to the Clojure programming language, it is also a good starting point for learning about functional programming principles in general.
+Although its goal is to introduce the attendees to the Clojure programming language, it is also a good starting point for learning about [functional programming](https://en.wikipedia.org/wiki/Functional_programming) in general.

 Additionally, the group should provide a discussion ground for the topics covered by the learning material.

+The group assumes no previous knowledge of Clojure or FP, but we still need you to at least be familiar with the fundamentals of programming (you know what a compiler is, variables/constants, functions, conditional statements, loops etc.).

 ### Why Clojure?